-Example: Source institutions and accounts of trafficking in persons

-The United Nations Office on Drugs and Crime (1 source institution) has produced 8 separate documents (8 source publications) that have provided data entered into the Trafficking Database.
-In these 8 publications, mention was made of a number of human trafficking cases, some of which contain information on the number, gender and age of victims, the origin, transit and destination countries, transit routes, or offenders.
+Example: Source institutions and accounts of trafficking in persons gender and age of victims, the origin, transit and destination countries, transit routes, or offenders.
 These cases were scrutinized to remove any that duplicated information.
 Each of the resulting accounts of trafficking in persons has been entered into the Trafficking Database as a separate entry (part of the 4,950 entries).